Will-Morr/LiarsDiceBotTourney/README.md

 `game_history` is an list of data for every previous round.
 Index 0 is the first round.
 Each row contains the following items:

-`last_bidder` is the player to last raise the bid and got called

 `calling_player` is the player who called the bluff.
-This is a separate value for if players were skipped.
-If the bot failed `calling_player` will be same as `last_bidder`.
+This is recorded separately value for if players were skipped.
+If the bot made an illegial move `calling_player` will be same as `last_bidder`.

+`losing_player` is the player who lost this round, losing a die

 `result` is the end state of the round. "good_call" is a successfully called bluff by the next player after the loser. "bad_call" is an unsuccessful bluff.
-Bots responding incorrectly are also logged here. "bad_bid" indicates a bid that did not increment, "overflow_bid" occurs if more dice than exist are bid (safety catch to prevent infinitely long games). "insane_bid" indicates that a completely irrational bid occured (IE betting on 7s existing).
+Bots responding incorrectly are also logged here. "error_bid" indicates a bid that did not increment, "error_overflow" occurs if more dice than exist are bid (safety catch to prevent infinitely long games). "error_bad_message" indicates a communication failure. "error_timeout" indicates a lack of response in time.

 `bid_history` is the same in both contexts.